Fxyzzz/Oddworld-Stranger-s-Wrath-HD-Autosplitter/README.md

 	if the game was already running, just close it and launch it again.

-Now There are three settings you can set.
+Now There are four settings you can set.

-0. Platform: Select the platform on which you're running the game
+1. Platform: Select the platform on which you're running the game

-1. Full Game Categories : In this one select the category you are running (SELECT ONLY ONE !!!)
+2. Full Game Categories : In this one select the category you are running (SELECT ONLY ONE !!!)
 (Uncheck this tab if you're running Individual Levels !!!)

-2. Individual Levels: 2 tabs in here:
+3. Individual Levels: 2 tabs in here:

-	2.1.
+	3.1.
 Splitting options: Select between 2 splitting methodes for IL (select only one !!!):
-		2.1.1.
-Single split: only one split at the end of the level 2.1.2.
+		3.1.1.
+Single split: only one split at the end of the level 3.1.2.
 Multiple splits: adds some extra splits (when there are some, you can leave this checked even if the current level has only 1 split at the end)

-	2.2.
+	3.2.
 Levels: Select which level you're running (select only one !!!)

 (uncheck the Individual levels tab if you're running a Full Game Category !!!)

+4. Refresh rate of the autosplitter : 	This is how many times per seconds the autosplitter checks for values update inside the memory of the game.
+					If you're having frame drops, select a lower value.